-There are so many different tests in pregnancy that sometimes it’s hard to keep up.
+There are so many different lab tests in pregnancy that sometimes it’s hard to keep up.

-Your friends might have told you about the glucose test in pregnancy as “that gross sugar drink test”.
+Your friends might have described the glucose tolerance test in pregnancy as ‘that gross sugar drink test’.

-Perhaps you know somebody who had an abnormal glucose test in pregnancy.
+Perhaps you know somebody who had an abnormal blood glucose test in pregnancy.

-Here are 11 frequently asked questions about the glucose test, what glucose testing involves, and why it’s done in pregnancy.
+Here are 11 frequently asked questions about the blood glucose test, what blood glucose testing involves and why it’s done in pregnancy.

-Having a glucose test in pregnancy helps to diagnose gestational diabetes mellitus (GDM).
+Having a blood glucose test in pregnancy helps to diagnose gestational diabetes mellitus (GDM).

-There are several ways to test glucose levels and your body’s ability to break down sugar.
+There are several ways to test your blood glucose level and your body’s ability to break down sugar.
 Depending on where you live, the process of assessing risk factors and diagnosing GDM might differ.

 Usually in the first trimester, your antenatal blood tests might include a test called HbA1C (also known as an A1C test).

-HbA1c can’t diagnose GDM, so you’ll also need glucose tolerance testing for further screening and diagnosis.
+The A1C test can’t diagnose diabetes, so you’ll also be offered a glucose tolerance test for further screening and diagnosis.

-These screens are usually done in two steps:
+These tests are usually done in two steps:

-- Glucose challenge test (GCT), sometimes called the 1 hour glucose test.
+- Glucose challenge test (GCT), sometimes called the 1 hour blood glucose test

-- Glucose tolerance test (GTT), also known as the 3 hour glucose test.
+- Oral glucose tolerance test (GTT), also known as the 3 hour blood glucose test.